Alex Yoong: Formula One

+Minardi

 Yoong was visited by Minardi Sporting Director Rupert Manwaring during a visit to Malaysia to meet with potential backers for a Formula One seat.
 Manwaring offered him a seat, possibly as early as the British Grand Prix.
 By 5 July, Yoong had obtained sponsorship money from the government-backed Magnum Corporation, which was speculated by the Singapore Straits Times to be worth $5 million.
 The real figure was never publicly disclosed.
 He attended a two-day test at Mugello, becoming the first Malaysian to test a Formula One car with the FIA granting him his Super Licence.

 2001

 Yoong made his Formula One debut at the Italian Grand Prix, replacing Tarso Marques.
-During Friday practice, electrical problems limited Yoong's running and gearbox trouble cut short Saturday free practice.
+Marques brought no money to the team and had been employed under the provision that another driver with more sponsorship money could replace him at any point in the season.
+Yoong secured backing from the Malaysian government-controlled lottery company Magnum, and made a deal with Minardi for the last three races of the 2001 season.
+During Friday practice at Monza, electrical problems limited Yoong's running and gearbox trouble cut short Saturday free practice.
 During qualifying, he did not complete a flying lap with more gearbox problems and had to share the spare car with teammate Fernando Alonso.
 Yoong retired from the race whilst running 15th.
 At Indianapolis, Yoong retired after 38 laps due to a gearbox failure.
 At Suzuka, a track he knew well, Yoong finished in 16th, three laps down.

 2002

 For 2002, Alonso left the team, and Australian Mark Webber became Yoong's new teammate.
 During the first race in Australia, he was beset by gearbox problems in free practice and spun twice when caught out by a wet track.
 Yoong qualified 21st ahead of Takuma Sato.
 During the race, he was up into ninth by the end of the first lap.
 Yoong was racing as high as fifth after passing David Coulthard for sixth.
 He eventually finished seventh after being passed by Mika Salo.
 This result was Yoong's best-placed finish in Formula One.
 At his home race in Malaysia, he outpaced Eddie Irvine's Jaguar during Friday Practice.
 Yoong qualified 22nd and at the start of the race, he overtook his teammate Webber at the first segment of the race.
 His refuelling rig malfunctioned at his first pit stop costing him time and lost a place to Irvine.
 Yoong retired after a collision with Irvine.
-In Brazil, Yoong finished 13th despite spinning and called the toughest race he had ever done.
+In Brazil, Yoong finished 13th despite spinning and called it the toughest race he had ever done.
 At San Marino, he qualified 0.474s outside the 107% rule and failed to qualify.
 Yoong and Webber did not race in Spain after several rear and front wing failures for both drivers throughout practice and qualifying.
 In Austria, Yoong set a time over 4.2s slower than the pole-sitter.
 During the race, he spun in front of Ralf Schumacher before the Williams lapped him.
 Yoong retired with an engine failure.